kgisl/cs8251/notes/unit5.md

 		FILE *fp;

 C provides a number of functions that helps to perform basic file operations.
-Following are the functions,
+Following are the functions,  [FILE]

 |Function 	 |description    | Prototype |
 |:-----------|:--------------|:--------|